Presidents Park

-Presidents Park was a ten-acre sculpture park and associated indoor museum formerly located in Williamsburg, Virginia in the United States.
-It contained 18 to 20 ft high busts of the presidents of the United States from George Washington to George W. Bush.
+Presidents Park was a 10 acre sculpture park and associated indoor museum formerly located in Williamsburg, Virginia in the United States.
+The park contained 18 to 20 ft high busts of the presidents of the United States from George Washington to George W. Bush.

-The statues were sculpted by Houston artist David Adickes, who was inspired as he drove past Mount Rushmore when returning from a trip to Canada.
-The park was opened in March 2004 by local visitor attraction entrepreneur Everette H. "Haley" Newman III, who had been slowly taking delivery of the busts since 2000.
+After the park closed, the presidential heads were transferred to a nearby private field, where they have been decaying due to exposure to the elements.
+The unusual nature of the decayed presidential heads has gained attention, and the location now offers periodic tours.